obonaventure/cnp3/book-2nd/mcq-ex/mcq-network-ftable.rst

 :task_id: networkftable

- .. question:: ftable1
-   :nb_prop: 3
-   :nb_pos: 1

 1. The forwarding paths used in a network depend on the forwarding tables installed in the network nodes.
 Consider the network shown below with the forwarding tables.

     .. tikz::
        :libs: positioning, matrix, arrows